Ashutosh-Singhal/Cancer_SHD_TN/README.md

 In context to cancer, components of socio-economic framework affect the overall nutrition, stress level, life style and behaviors etc., which may affect the cancer prevalence and mortality.
 In this project, I will attempt to understand the relationship between determinants of health and cancer incidence and cancer deaths in the southern states of USA using machine learning approach.

-In this project, I will attempt to understand the relationship between determinants of health and cancer incidence and cancer deaths in the southern states of USA using machine learning approach.
 ### My hypothesis is that “Socio-economic and risky health behavior can predict the cancer incidence and death rate in southern state of USA at county level”.

 To test this hypothesis, I downloaded cancer death and new cases data (age-matched and normalized to 100,000 people) of years 2011-2015 from CDC.
 The DoH factors data was downloaded from County Health Ranking (http://www.countyhealthrankings.org/).